esamarathon/donation-socket-repeater/LIVE.md

 Key | Type | Description
 --- | ---- | -----------
-id | integer | Unique donation ID from the database. donor_visiblename | string | The name of the donor that they would like to appear as publicly (can be `(Anonymous)`). amount | string | The amount this donation is for.
+event | string | Shorthand event string this donation is for. id | integer | Unique donation ID from the database. donor_visiblename | string | The name of the donor that they would like to appear as publicly (can be `(Anonymous)`). amount | string | The amount this donation is for.
 Currency isn't specified but is (currently) USD.